-Employers often publish corporate policies and benefits in a company handbook, offer letter, or employment contract.
+Employers often publish corporate policies in a company handbook, offer letter, or employment contract.
 However, the obligation to provide or pay out certain benefits, including worker’s compensation, unemployment insurance, disability benefits, and vacation time, is defined by both your company and the law.

-You may have the right to enforce the terms of those policies and/or labor law in the event that certain benefits — known as "wage supplements" — are not provided or paid out to you upon termination.
+You may have the right to enforce the terms of those policies and/or labor law in the event that certain payments — known as "wage supplements" — are not provided or paid out to you upon termination.
 Our firm can help you.

 Mandatory Employee Benefits